qcri-social/AIDR/Logging-Protocol.md

 * In your class that will use logging, add the following:
                   `private static Logger logger = Logger.getLogger(Foo.class.getName());` where `Foo` is your class name.
-* You can log messages n your class using the above logger.
+* You can log messages in your class using the above logger.

+## Log message standards

+Your log message should include:

+* Class name
+* Method name
+* Collection code (if available), or collection-id (if available)
+* Classifier code/id, Document id, or whatever information in case the collection code is not available.

+Before throwing an exception, always create a log entry.